vsrinivas/fuchsia/docs/cxx.md

-# C++ in Magenta
+# C++ in Zircon

-A subset of the C++14 language is used in the Magenta tree.
+A subset of the C++14 language is used in the Zircon tree.
 This includes both the upper layers of the kernel (above the lk layer), as well as some userspace code.
-In particular, Magenta does not use the C++ standard library, and many language features are not used or allowed.
+In particular, Zircon does not use the C++ standard library, and many language features are not used or allowed.